Las Téoulères

 The Soul of Song

-An Exploration with Maud Robart
+Exploration with Maud Robart

 In ancient Africa, the essence of art was the celebration of life.

-This experience can be entered via the fine listening of the singer.
-The transparent attention that they are paying to their inner perceptions, to the melodic and rhythmical precision of the songs... their interactions with the situation thus become sensitive components of the ongoing process.
+The journey into the experience starts with the singer's fine listening.
+The transparent attention that they are paying to their inner perceptions, to the melodic and rhythmical precision... their interactions with the context thus become sensitive components

-Field of exploration
+- Field of exploration

 Based on oral transmission, this approach aims at regaining, through gentle induction, the innate unity of body and voice.
 The focus is on discovering the wave of the song.
 The wave itself requests this unity, expressing the inner energy of the song.

-Key elements
+- Key elements

 Required skills:

-Sing in tune
+• Sing in tune

-Keep repetitive rhythmical patterns in song and gesture alive over a period of time
+• Keep repetitive rhythmical patterns in song and gesture alive over a period of time

-Expand the attention to embrace the totality of a given situation
+• Expand the attention to embrace the totality of a given situation

-The number of beginners is limited to 7 – 10 At the end of the workshop, participants are not allowed to use, share, or publish the methodological and technical elements of the practice.
+- At the end of the workshop, participants are not allowed to use, share, or publish the methodological and technical elements of the practice

 2020©Las Téoulères